 Is Now a Good Time to Sell Gold Jewelry?

 Gold prices have been on a remarkable run in 2025.
-In April, the precious metal climbed past $3,400 per troy ounce.
-Since then, it has remained near record levels, hovering in the $3,300 to $3,400 range.
+In October, the precious metal climbed to the year’s high of $4,381 per troy ounce.
+Since then, it has remained near record levels, hovering above $4,000.

 Naturally, people want to know: “Is now a good time to sell gold jewelry I inherited or no longer wear?”